cerner/terra-framework/packages/terra-form-validation/docs/MaxLengthInput.md

 Our `validate` function returns an object that has properties, with the property being our ID, and its value being a string we want displayed for when it fails to validate.

-The `<Field>` component's `validate` prop works in a similar way to `<Form>`'s.
-The main difference being that it only validate's it's value instead of all the values, so we'll begin by defining a simple function that takes a single argument that is the value of our `<Field>` and will return a string if that value is longer than 7 characters long.
-We will return `undefined` otherwise.
+The `<Field>` component's `validate` prop is similar to `<Form>`'s, with a main caveat; it only validate's it's value instead of all the values.
+Let's create a function that checks if the length is greater than 7.
+This function takes a single argument (value of our `<Field>`) and returns a string if this criteria is met.

 ```javascript
 const validateLength = (name) => {